jkusa-jr/AI-Slideshow/readme.md

 #### Used https://github.com/susam/spcss and https://github.com/pollinations/pollinations

-Click on the image to go to it's url.
-Can be slow.
+Click on the image to download it

 I recommend Fullscreen